deltadefi-protocol/aiken-virtual-dex/specs/3_fee_ref_token.md

    - Only 1 `FeeToken` is minted with empty token name
    - 1 output to `FeeInfoValidator`, value length of 2
-   - The inline datum attached with the output is in format of `FeeInfoDatum`
+   - The inline datum attached with the output is in format of `FeeInfoDatum` (geq 0 fee)
-   - Signed by both operation key and `owner_pub_key`
+   - Signed by both operation key

 2. Burn - Redeemer RBurn